Toxantron/scrumonline/README.md

 * Include vote history of previous stories at the bottom of the master view
 * Simple cookie to store the user name for the "Join Session" form
 * Statistics tab in navigation bar
+* Mobile apps with watch support.
+Imagine voting on Android Wear or Apple Watch.
+Wouldn't that be cool? :D

 ## Contribute
 If you want to contribute you can just clone the repository and follow the deployment instructions.
 Any changes must be commited to a fork and then merged by issuing a pull request.